Fivell/policies/source/sections/22-key_definitions.md

     this breach can be inadvertent or malicious;
   - Unauthorized disclosure;
-  - Unauthorized change or destruction of ePHI (i.e. delete dictation, data alterations not following Datica's procedures);
+  - Unauthorized change or destruction of ePHI (i.e. delete dictation, data alterations not following Versionista's procedures);
   - Denial of service not attributable to identifiable physical, environmental, human or technology causes;
   - Disaster or enacted threat to business continuity;